-This policy applies to information we collect when you choose to use this website, use our services or when we obtain services and/or goods from our suppliers.
+This policy applies to information we collect when you choose to use this website, use our services, buy our services or when we obtain services and/or goods from our suppliers.

 Who we are

-This website is owned by Framegame LTD and our registered office is at Unit 1 Burley Court, Kirkstall Road, Leeds, LS4 2AR.
-We are a ‘data controller’ for the purposes of the Data Protection Act 1998 and as of 25 May 2018, the General Data Protection Regulation (‘GDPR’) (as applicable the “Legislation”) where we control the purposes for which we process your personal information.
+This website is owned by FRAMEGAME LIMITED and our registered office is at Unit 1 Burley Court, Kirkstall Road, Leeds, LS4 2AR and we are a ‘data controller’ for the purposes of the Data Protection Act 1998 and as of 25 May 2018, the General Data Protection Regulation (‘GDPR’) as applicable the “Legislation”, where we control the purposes for which we process your personal information.
 We take the appropriate measures to comply with the Legislation.

 Any questions about our data protection policy or how we handle your personal data should be addressed to Alex Koi (See Contact information below.)